nosratiz/Payamak-Panel/README.md

 First you need to create Account in payamak-panel.com

-and after that you Can Use this Servie for Your App
+and after that you Can Use this Service for Your App

 You Can Download  Rest Documentation [Here](http://payamak-panel.com/Files/webservice-rest.pdf)